-Every collector has been faced with someone who's not in the know calling their action figures "figurines" — or worse, "dolls."
+Every collector has been faced with someone who's not in the know calling his or her action figures "figurines"—or worse, "dolls."
 This labeling issue stems from the fact that nobody has ever taken the time to define exactly what an action figure is.
-We have a vague idea that an action figure is a small, plastic character designed for re-enactment play by children.
+An action figure is a small, plastic character designed for re-enactment play by children.
 It can be posed and accessories can be placed in its hands, but the same can be said of Barbie dolls.
 Most collectors will emphatically cry out that Barbie is not an action figure.

 This article will try to define action figures, but it's important to understand that this definition isn't written in stone.
 It's subject to debate and further discussion.
 This isn't a black-and-white categorization.
 There are many gray areas.

 The first step in defining an action figure is to look at one beside its closest cousins: figurines and dolls.
-All three can fall under the broad category of "figures," but we should see how they are related and where one ends and the other begins if we define all three.
+All three can fall under the broad category of "figures," but you should see how they are related and where one ends and the other begins.

-Figurines are often small, sculpted and painted representations of personified characters like superheroes or movie characters.
+Figurines are often small, sculpted, and painted representations of personified characters such as superheroes or movie characters.
 They have no moving parts.

-- Size: From extremely miniature (6mm model train figures) up to approximately 6 inches.
+- Size: They range in size from extremely miniature (six-millimeter model train figures) up to approximately six inches.
 Anything larger is generally considered a "statue."

-- Other features: Figurines are often molded permanently on a base to help them stand, like plastic green Army men.
+- Other features: Figurines are often molded permanently on a base to help them stand such as plastic green Army soldiers.

 Action figures must possess a certain amount of posing ability, often referred to as "points of articulation."
 These figures will have moving parts that can be manipulated into various poses.
 They often come with interchangeable accessories such as weapons or snap-on backpacks.

-- Size: From approximately 3 inches up to 11 inches.
+- Size: They range in size from approximately three to 11 inches.